-This gene encodes a protein that is secreted by white adipocytes, and which plays a major role in the regulation of body weight.
-This protein, which acts through the leptin receptor, functions as part of a signaling pathway that can inhibit food intake and/or regulate energy expenditure to maintain constancy of the adipose mass.
-This protein also has several endocrine functions, and is involved in the regulation of immune and inflammatory responses, hematopoiesis, angiogenesis and wound healing.
-Mutations in this gene and/or its regulatory regions cause severe obesity, and morbid obesity with hypogonadism.
-This gene has also been linked to type 2 diabetes mellitus development. [provided by RefSeq, Jul 2008]
+This gene encodes a protein that is secreted by white adipocytes into the circulation and plays a major role in the regulation of energy homeostasis.
+Circulating leptin binds to the leptin receptor in the brain, which activates downstream signaling pathways that inhibit feeding and promote energy expenditure.
+This protein also has several endocrine functions, and is involved in the regulation of immune and inflammatory responses, hematopoiesis, angiogenesis, reproduction, bone formation and wound healing.
+Mutations in this gene and its regulatory regions cause severe obesity and morbid obesity with hypogonadism in human patients.
+A mutation in this gene has also been linked to type 2 diabetes mellitus development. [provided by RefSeq, Aug 2017]

 GeneCards Summary for LEP Gene

 LEP (Leptin) is a Protein Coding gene.
-Diseases associated with LEP include Obesity, Morbid, Due To Leptin Deficiency and Congenital Leptin Deficiency.
-Among its related pathways are Incretin synthesis, secretion, and inactivation and Peptide hormone metabolism.
-GO annotations related to this gene include growth factor activity and peptide hormone receptor binding.
+Diseases associated with LEP include Leptin Deficiency Or Dysfunction and Eating Disorder.
+Among its related pathways are Signaling by GPCR and Incretin synthesis, secretion, and inactivation.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and peptide hormone receptor binding.

 Key player in the regulation of energy balance and body weight control.
 Once released into the circulation, has central and peripheral effects by binding LEPR, found in many tissues, which results in the activation of several major signaling pathways (PubMed:17344214, PubMed:15899045, PubMed:19688109).
 In the hypothalamus, acts as an appetite-regulating factor that induces a decrease in food intake and an increase in energy consumption by inducing anorexinogenic factors and suppressing orexigenic neuropeptides, also regulates bone mass and secretion of hypothalamo-pituitary-adrenal hormones.
 In the periphery, increases basal metabolism, influences reproductive function, regulates pancreatic beta-cell function and insulin secretion, is pro-angiogenic for endothelial cell and affects innate and adaptive immunity (By similarity) (PubMed:8589726, PubMed:11460888, PubMed:19688109, PubMed:24340098, PubMed:25060689).
 In the arcuate nucleus of the hypothalamus, activates by depolarization POMC neurons inducing FOS and SOCS3 expression to release anorexigenic peptides and inhibits by hyperpolarization NPY neurons inducing SOCS3 with a consequent reduction on release of orexigenic peptides (By similarity).
 In addition to its known satiety inducing effect, has a modulatory role in nutrient absorption.
 In the intestine, reduces glucose absorption by enterocytes by activating PKC and leading to a sequential activation of p38, PI3K and ERK signaling pathways which exerts an inhibitory effect on glucose absorption (PubMed:24340098).
 Acts as a growth factor on certain tissues, through the activation of different signaling pathways increases expression of genes involved in cell cycle regulation such as CCND1, via JAK2-STAT3 pathway, or VEGFA, via MAPK1/3 and PI3K-AKT1 pathways (By similarity) (PubMed:17344214).
 May also play an apoptotic role via JAK2-STAT3 pathway and up-regulation of BIRC5 expression (PubMed:18242580).
 Pro-angiogenic, has mitogenic activity on vascular endothelial cells and plays a role in matrix remodeling by regulating the expression of matrix metalloproteinases (MMPs) and tissue inhibitors of metalloproteinases (TIMPs) (PubMed:11460888).
 In innate immunity, modulates the activity and function of neutrophils by increasing chemotaxis and the secretion of oxygen radicals.
 Increases phagocytosis by macrophages and enhances secretion of pro-inflammatory mediators.
 Increases cytotoxic ability of NK cells (PubMed:12504075).
 Plays a pro-inflammatory role, in synergy with IL1B, by inducing NOS2 wich promotes the production of IL6, IL8 and Prostaglandin E2, through a signaling pathway that involves JAK2, PI3K, MAP2K1/MEK1 and MAPK14/p38 (PubMed:15899045, PubMed:19688109).
 In adaptive immunity, promotes the switch of memory T-cells towards T helper-1 cell immune responses (By similarity).
 Increases CD4(+)CD25(-) T-cell proliferation and reduces autophagy during TCR (T-cell receptor) stimulation, through MTOR signaling pathway activation and BCL2 up-regulation (PubMed:25060689).